Digital Temperature Controlled Worksurface

 Final thoughts

 Overall the DTCW project was a huge success!
 It cost less than $260 in materials, it's been at FluGen now for about 4 months, and has a nice home on my supervisor's bench.
 It gets used nearly every day to help chill down samples while working on the bench, and he said it works far better than the little reusable ice packs he used to use.
-I also was able to incorporate so much knowledge I've gained as an engineer, and I learned a ton about writing UIs for embedded devices.
+I also was able to incorporate so much knowledge I've gained as an engineer, and I learned an incredible amount about writing UIs for embedded devices.
 This project was incredibly fun overall, and is likely the most technically involved project I've ever taken on.
 Though there were issues while making it (warping acrylic, bad heatsinks, broken thermistors, code bugs, etc...) it didn't go through many revisions to be a super stable and practical tool, and both my supervisor and I are happy with the final version that lives at FluGen now.